 This post is intended to reveal the mysteries of leadership skills and qualities.
 Important to note, you don’t have to be the best leader.
 At least at first, eventually, the goal will be to go from a good leader to a great leader.
-So get ready to begin your own journey to greatness.
+So get ready to begin your journey to greatness.

-For the women, obviously.
-Just kidding.
-But seriously, though, the rewards of being a good leader abound.
+The rewards of being a good leader abound.
 There are monetary rewards, influence, and power.
 Good leaders acquire vast amounts of knowledge.
 You can pass that knowledge down or use it to reshape the world in your image.

 It’s up to us brave few to take this journey and learn the skills required to solve the endless problems humanity faces.
 As a result, we will be better off, and our environment will be better off.